Samppii/Samppii/README.md

 I'm Samip, a third year Computer Science student @ Sac State University.

 About me:
-I'm a foreign exchange student from Nepal currently studying Computer Science at Sacramento State University.
-I am still learning as I go.
+I'm a foreign exchange student from Nepal learning coding and animation as I go.

 Fun facts: